DaVikingMan/FalconXOS/CONTRIBUTING.md

 You can create a new pull request or add a new issue if you have found a new issue.
 <br>

-If you are testing developement builds of FalconXOS(Falcon branch) and have found a issue and fixed the issue with the changes you made it is recommended to first open a new issue and then link it to the pull request that you have created
+If you are testing developement builds of FalconXOS(Falcon branch) and have found an issue and have fixed it with the changes you made it is recommended to first open a new issue and then link it to the pull request that you have created